robmoss/rusty_train/book/src/dev_guide/index.md

 # Developer guide

-This documentation explains how the ``navig18xx`` crate is designed.
+This documentation explains how the ``navig18xx`` crate is designed and implemented.